sophiewax/library-literacy-analysis/README.md

 Final project: Programming Historian lesson exploring public library access and literacy rates with Python

 **Introduction**

-Public libraries have long been pillars of educational access, providing free resources to communities across the United States.
-Literacy rates, however, vary widely by region, raising questions about the relationship between library availability and educational outcomes.
-This project explores the correlation between public library access and regional literacy rates across the United States.
-The guiding research question is: How does the density and availability of public libraries correlate with literacy levels, particularly in regions affected by systemic inequalities?
-This study explores how disparities in library infrastructure may reveal larger patterns of educational inequity, especially between rural and urban areas, and across economically disadvantaged regions.
+Access to public libraries has long been recognized as a crucial factor in promoting literacy, education, and civic engagement.
+Studies show that areas with greater library access often exhibit higher literacy rates and educational attainment (NCES, 2020).
+Yet public investment in libraries varies widely across regions, potentially contributing to inequities in literacy outcomes.
+This project explores the question: How does access to public libraries correlate with state-level literacy rates across the United States?
+Using Python and publicly available datasets, this lesson teaches readers how to analyze, visualize, and interpret geographic and educational data.

 **Data Sources:**
 1. National Center for Education Statistics (NCES).
 Public Libraries Survey (PLS) Data and Reports.